CBDa + CBD Tolerance: Can You Build Up A Resistance Over Time?

 It’s worth noting that tolerance does not have to fall into only one of the categories listed above.
 It can manifest as a combination of processes, depending on how a substance interacts with your body.

 Also, it’s important to note that the rate at which you become tolerant to a substance varies substantially from one person to another.
 We all have distinct genetic structures, and physiology differs as well.
 It may take two weeks for one person to develop tolerance to a certain dose of a substance, while it could take months for another.

 Can CBD Tolerance Be Built Up Over Time?

-It is easy to assume that CBD tolerance can build up over time, but according to studies, this is not the case.
-According to a report by the National Library of Medicine, research on CBD consumption over time, does not lead to tolerance.
+It is easy to assume that CBD tolerance can build up over time, but according to early evidence, this is not the case.
+According to a report by the National Library of Medicine reviewing research on CBD consumption over time, this practice does not lead to tolerance.
 However, with some users claiming to experience tolerance and others sticking to the same dosage for a long period, these results seem inconclusive.

-Anecdotal evidence from other fields of medicine may be the cause of people’s assumption that CBD tolerance is possible.
+Anecdotal evidence may lead to assumptions that CBD tolerance is possible.
 Regardless, the most important thing to keep in mind is that your body is your own, and if you feel like you’ve developed tolerance over time, perhaps you should try a higher dose.

 Other Possible Reasons for Cannabidiol Losing Potency

 Before increasing the dose, it is worth considering if there is another reason the product you’re using may be losing potency.
 First and foremost, check where you’ve purchased your CBD.
 If you didn’t shop from Tanasi, you’re likely not enjoying the 2X greater effects of our patent-pending, 1:1 CBD to CBDa formulation.
 As such, that less effective combination could be the cause of your ‘tolerance.’
 But if you’re working with a high-quality product, let’s look at what else could be to blame.